The Russians shall not have Romania

 Plevna Terrace, Sunderland, Durham

-Plevna Terrace, Tywyn Wales
+Plevna Terrace, Tywyn, Wales

 Plevna Street, Poplar, London E14